sangorrin/ac_playground/PREPARE_AUGMENTED_DATA.md

     - Additional Filters: CUDA 12.8
   - Select RTX4090
   - Pod Template
-    - Runpod Pytorch 2.8.0 (default)
+    - Runpod Pytorch 2.8.0 (runpod/pytorch:1.0.2-cu1281-torch280-ubuntu2404)
-    - Edit > 100 GB > Set Overrides
+    - Edit > Set Overrides
+      - mount network volume at /dataset (default is /workspace)
+      - container disk: 100 GB should suffice
   - GPU Count: 1 (default)
   - On-Demand (defalt)
   - Check SSH Terminal Access and Jupyter (default)

-[NOTE] The network volume gets mounted at /workspace.
+[NOTE] The network volume might be a bit slower than the disk but I felt it was quite fast and you have the calm of being using permanent storage.
-If not fast enough, use the runpod SSD disk (mkdir /word) Preparing the augmented data in /workspace is not slow and it is useful because you can stop the pod and still have the data in the networ volume.
+If not fast enough, use the runpod SSD disk (/workspace)

 ## Accessing the POD via SSH